 6. Gunung Kawi

 There are several great chocolate producers based in Bali.
 My favorite is Candidasa near Charlie’s Chocolate Factory in the South of Bali.
-The Pod Chocolate Factory (official site) is a good choice though if you are based around Ubud.
-During a tour you can see how chocolate is made, try some chocolate and even hug a honey bear.
-Or maybe I should reverse the order, hug a honey bear, try some chocolate and see how chocolate is made 😉
+The Junglegold Chocolate Factory (Pod Chocolate) is a good choice though if you are based around Ubud.
+During a tour you can see how chocolate is made, and try some chocolate.

 8. Stop off for a Coffee